StackVista/stackstate-docs/stackpacks/integrations/scom.md

 sudo stackstate-agent status
 ```

-To check connectivity between StackState Agent V2 and the SCOM API, open the StackState Agent log file and search for the SCOM `Connection Status Code`.
-This is an HTTP status code - `200` is good connection, other codes show a problem with connectivity.
+To check connectivity between StackState Agent V2 and the SCOM API, open the [StackState Agent log file](/stackpacks/integrations/agent#log-files) and search for the SCOM `Connection Status Code`.
+Connection status is reported as an HTTP status code - `200` is a good connection, other codes show a problem with connectivity.

 ```
 (scom.py:118) | Connection Status Code 200